 1994 BMW e30 Timing Belt Repair in Beaverton, Oregon

-Alright, I think that I’m having a timing belt issue but I’m not sure at all.
-What are some of the symptoms that are atypical of a timing belt that needs to be replaced or repaired?
+Do you think your car is having a timing belt issue?
+Below are some of the issues that occur when a timing belt that needs to be replaced or repaired.

 - P0016: Crankshaft Position – Camshaft Position Correlation